Degrees and Certifications:

 I completed my teaching certification at St. Peter’s College.

 The best way to contact me is by email at firstname.lastname@example.org .

-The summer assignment is located in Google Classroom; please email me if you have trouble logging in.
+Please email me if you have trouble logging in.

 Awesome news from our Science Research students at Nokia Bell Labs NJRSF, March 9th and 10th, 2018 (NJRSF.org) :